Holiday season starts under pall of more than 100,000 new Covid-19 cases. And 20 states did not report numbers on Thanksgiving Day - KVIA

 What it would take to turn the tide

-While a possible vaccine candidate could soon get the green light, widespread effects of a vaccine are still months away.
-Still, Americans have valuable tools that can help in the meantime.
+While a possible vaccine candidate could soon get the green light, widespread effects of a vaccine are months away.
+Still, Americans right now have valuable tools that can help.

 They are the safety measures touted by officials for months — face masks, social distancing, avoiding crowds and practicing good hygiene, like regular hand washing.